Fees and funding

 Postgraduate Masters Loan

-For 2021, UK nationals and EU nationals who have ‘Settled’ or ‘Pre-Settled’ status may be eligible for a government loan towards course fees or living costs.
+For 2022, UK nationals and EU nationals who have ‘Settled’ or ‘Pre-Settled’ status may be eligible for a government loan towards course fees or living costs.
 Both full and part-time Masters degree students can apply for the Masters loan.
-Find out more.
+Find out more about postgraduate masters loans.

-The UK Government offers loans of up to £26,445 to contribute to the cost of doctoral study.
-Find out more here.
+The UK Government offers loans of up to £27,892 to contribute to the cost of doctoral study.
+Find out more about doctoral loans.

 Tuition Fees Loan for undergraduate study